terrywbrady/UsingAppScript/PITCHME.md

 - Schedule-able as a trigger (time-driven)

 #VSLIDE
-#### Embedded in a Google Document may also be
+#### When embedded in a Google Document...
 - Runnable from a custom menu item
 - Triggered by a user event (on Edit/on Open action)
-- Invocable as a spreadsheet formula
+- Invoke-able as a spreadsheet formula

 #VSLIDE
 #### Packaged for the Chrome Store as an Add-On